Can Your Identity Be Stolen Through Junk Mail?

 - Select the 5-year option if you want to do this entirely online.

-- Click on the “Confirm” button to submit the information, and then the opt-out request will be initiated.
+- Click on the “Confirm” button to submit the information, and the opt-out request will be initiated.

 It usually takes about five business days for a request to go through.
 You might still continue to get offers over the next couple of weeks, but those are coming from companies that had previously accessed your information.
 After that, you should not receive any more for that 5-year time frame.
 If you want to take the old-fashioned route, you can also opt out by dialing 1-888-5-OPTOUT.